boblefrag/mustachebox/docs/quickstart.rst

 ========

 In this tutorial I will show you how to create your own backend and how to render graph using this backend.

 Create the Backend
 ------------------

 The backend file can be located anywhere in your project.
-For example, the monitoring backend of mustachebox is located in
+For example, the example backend of mustachebox is located in

 ::

-    mustachebox/backends/monitoring_backend
+    mustachebox/backends/example_backend

 But this is only an example and you can create your own backend in your own apps if you prefer.